Code-Institute-Submissions/JUST-GYM/README.md

 | Blue              |#0000FF

 On the Classes page you will find a class timetable.
 The color scheme is slightly more vibrant.
-This was chosen to try and attact potential attendees and bring more life to the page.
+This was chosen to try and attract potential attendees and bring more life to the page.

 ![Classes Color Scheme](assets/images/readme/class-colors.png "Classes Color Scheme")